securitybunker/databunker/README.md

 Replication is supported in **Data Bunker Enterprise version** using the backend **MongoDB database**.
 Open source version is using local sqlite3 database that does not supports replication.
 You can easily backup it using API call and restore.
-We decided to use sqlite3 as as it provides zero effort from user to start using our product.
+We decided to use sqlite3 as as it provides zero effort from customer to start using our product.

 ## Can my DBA tune database performance characteristics?